industrial-asset-hub/asset-link-sdk/docs/overview.md

 ### Overview

 The SDK is designed to create a new Asset Link, you need to implement the interfaces for the features that the particular Asset Link is intended to provide.
-Currently, two interfaces sre supported:
+Currently, two interfaces are supported:

 **Discovery Interface** (enables device discovery and consists of three functions):